EcoTechNews

 Introduction

-The alarming rise of marine debris has escalated into a global crisis, threatening marine ecosystems, biodiversity, and human livelihoods.
-Over 8 million metric tons of plastic waste enter the oceans annually, leading to severe ecological and economic consequences.
-Without urgent intervention, projections indicate that by 2050, the ocean may contain more plastic than fish by weight.
-However, innovative cleanup technologies, policy changes, and global initiatives are paving the way for a more sustainable future.
+The rapid increase in marine plastic pollution has become a global crisis, endangering marine ecosystems, biodiversity, and human livelihoods.
+Every year, over 8 million metric tons of plastic waste enter the oceans, causing severe environmental and economic consequences.
+Without urgent intervention, experts predict that by 2050, plastic in the ocean could outweigh fish by mass (WWF).

 Innovative Methods for Marine Debris Cleanup